Fuchū, Tokyo

-Fuchū (府中市, Fuchū-shi) is a city located in western Tokyo Metropolis, Japan.
+Fuchū (府中市, Fuchū-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
 Fuchū serves as a regional commercial center and a commuter town for workers in central Tokyo.
 The city hosts large scale manufacturing facilities for Toshiba, NEC and Suntory, as well as the Bank of Japan's main computer operations center.
 Local sporting attractions include the Tokyo Racecourse and the training grounds of Top League rugby teams Toshiba Brave Lupus and Suntory Sungoliath.

-As of 1 August 2025, the city had an estimated population of 260,508, and a population density of 8,900 persons per square kilometer.
+As of 1 August 2025, the city had an estimated population of 264,534, and a population density of 8,989 persons per square kilometer.
 The total area of the city is 29.43 sqkm.

 Geography

 Fuchū is located about 20 km west of the centre of Tokyo.
 Using the Keiō Line from Shinjuku, it is 25 minutes to Fuchū Station (main station).
 It spreads across the Musashino Terrace on the left bank of the Tama River, facing the Tama hills on the opposite shore.
 The Tama River flows through the southernmost end of the city from west to east.
 The Kokubunji cliff runs west to east along the north; the Fuchū cliff runs west to east through the center of the city.
 The former has a height of 10 to 15 m, and the latter, 10 to 20 m.
 Sengenyama with an altitude of 79 m is in the northeast part, and the height from the foot is about 30 m.
 The region is mostly flatland.
-To the south of the Fuchū cliff is the Tama River lowlands while to the north of the Kokubunji cliff is the Richa-spencu side of Richa-spencu Plateau; the region between is the Tachikawa side of the Richa-spencu Plateau.
+To the south of the Fuchū cliff is the Tama River lowlands while to the north of the Kokubunji cliff is the Musashino side of Musashino Plateau; the region between is the Tachikawa side of the Musashino Plateau.
 The cliffs are called hake in the local dialect.
 The Nogaysa river, a tributary of the Tama River, grazes the northeast end of the city.